glasnt/puff/meta/til_repo.md

 Did you update the permissions GitHub actions have on the repo?
 Check your Settings > Actions permissions > General > Workflow permissions, making sure you have "read and write" permissions" selected.
 This allows the action to make automatic updates.

+## git conflicts oh no!

+This will happen if you're trying to make changes to files that have already been changed elsewhere.
+For example, updating the README.md.

+This is ok! `git pull` if you're working from the CLI before you start will set you right.

+If you're not used to working in a repo that others also edit, this can happen.
+That actions robot will be editing README.md a bunch.
+You'll remember.